 Don Bachardy Fellowship

-The Don Bachardy Fellowship at the Royal Drawing School invites a gifted and dedicated post-graduate artist from outside the United Kingdom to study at the Royal Drawing School during the Summer Term and to experience the cultural life of London.
+The Don Bachardy Fellowship at the Royal Drawing School invites a gifted and dedicated post-graduate artist from outside the United Kingdom to join the Royal Drawing School during the Summer Term 2024.
+The fellowship gives one artist the opportunity to join London’s vibrant art scene in the estate end of London.
 The School’s Shoreditch campus is located in a converted Victorian warehouse in the heart of East London’s art, design and fashion scene.

 The fellowship is named after the Californian portrait painter, Don Bachardy (b.
 1934), who studied at the Slade in 1961, had his first show at the Redfern Gallery in Mayfair that year, and has gone on to draw and paint over 10,000 portraits from life.